JuliaGraphics/UnicodeGraphics.jl/README.md

 ⠁⠀⠉⠀⠉⠀⠈
 ```

-Non-number type inputs are also supported,
+Non-number type inputs are supported,
 as long as the filtering function returns boolean values:
 ```julia
 julia> A = rand("abc123", 4, 4)
 4×4 Matrix{Char}: